BeyondWego Marrakech Map →

 Frequently asked questions

-What's the best order to see Marrakech's landmarks in one day?
+What's the best order for one day in Marrakech?

 Is one day enough for Marrakech?